-Manufacturers need to manage computerised systems effectively at all stages in the life-cycle to ensure that they function correctly.
+You need to manage computerised systems effectively at all stages in the life-cycle to ensure that they function correctly.
 Therefore, validation not only applies at the initial introduction of the system, but throughout all stages of use.
-Further guidance regarding the life-cycle management of computerises systems may be found within the PIC/S Good Practices for Computerised Systems in Regulated GXP Environments.
+Further guidance regarding the life-cycle management of computerised systems may be found within the Good practices for computerised systems in regulated GXP environments on the PIC/S website.

 The Department of Health and Aged Care acknowledges First Nations peoples as the Traditional Owners of Country throughout Australia, and their continuing connection to land, sea and community.
 We pay our respects to them and their cultures, and to all Elders both past and present.